React Native Usage

 Custom Signals

-ContextSDK uses more than 170 signals based on various built-in sensors to make its predictions.
+ContextSDK uses more than 200 signals based on various built-in sensors to make its predictions.
 However, you can improve its performance by providing additional data to the ContextSDK that's specific to your app.
-Some examples of what you could provide: In-game progress, number of friends/messages, number of entries in a list, etc.
+Some examples of what you could provide: in-game progress, number of friends/messages, number of entries in a list, etc.

 In general, we recommend using global signals.
-But if have custom signals that are specific to a certain flow, you can provide them as a parameter when getting your context object:
+But if you have custom signals that are specific to a certain flow, you can provide them as a parameter when getting your context

 Custom Model Rollout